How Churches can Overcome a Toxic Culture-

 The second situation was less directly messy.
 However, it is, in my opinion every bit as worrisome.
 Mostly, because the flawed thinking was far more nuanced and subtler than the first.

 A man I am choosing to assume is young because if he is not he has a lot of growing-up to do replied to a comment I made on social media.
-He boldly declared Christians who support the former president in any way are “idolatrous bootlickers”.
+He boldly declared Christians who support the president in any way are “idolatrous bootlickers”.
 He also strongly suggested Christians who support the former president aren’t really Christians at all and in very real danger of going to hell.
 He felt it’s reasonable to make those rather harsh judgments because: 1.
 The president has sinned.
 2. He does not have the proof he needs to determine whether or not the President has truly repented.
 3. the church refuses to hold the president to the standard found in 1st Corinthians 5:9-11 (Paul insists a sinning person be put out of the church and Christians refuse to associate with that person until they repent) 4.
 He doesn’t think the President is fit to lead.

 I initially responded to both situations with a cursory eye-roll and face-palm and moved on.
 Later I realized that both situations illustrate a growing problem in Christian churches: